Kastrel7/FYP/README.md

 A hybrid anomaly detection system that collects real Docker container and host metrics, trains an LSTM neural network on normal behaviour, and detects unusual activity using both machine learning and threshold-based rules simultaneously.

-The system supports live detection mode, where alerts are printed to the terminal in real time as new data arrives, and file mode for scoring pre-collected datasets.
+The system scores pre-collected JSONL datasets and produces timestamped anomaly logs and graphs as output.

 ---

 ## Requirements

 - Docker and Docker Compose
-- Python 3.12+
+- Python 3.12
-- WSL (Ubuntu) or a native Linux environment
+- Native Linux environment (tested on Ubuntu 24.04)
 - stress-ng installed on the host (for stress testing only)

 Install Python dependencies from inside the `lstm` folder: